dtolia/Old-Saka-Samvat/README.md

 # Old Śaka Samvat
-Introduced by the Śakadvipi Brahmins, this calendar not only marks the rise of the Imperial Śakas but also revolutionized solar astronomy in the subcontinent.
+Introduced by the Śakadvipi Brahmins, this calendar not only marks the rise of the Imperial Śakas but also pioneered solar astronomy in the subcontinent.

 While originally a sidereal calendar, it was converted to a tropical system by Prof. M.N.
 Saha and the Calendar Reform Committee in 1957.
 This modernization ensured accurate seasonal alignment, making it invaluable for agriculture.